BeTomorrow/react-native-file-logger/README.md

 FileLogger.configure();
 ```

-This is all you need to add file-logging to your app. `FileLogger.configure()` also takes options to customize the rolling policy, log directory path or log-level.
+This is all you need to add file-logging to your app.
+All your existing `console` calls will be appended to a log file. `FileLogger.configure()` also takes options to customize the rolling policy, log directory path or log-level.
+If you don't want to use `console` calls for logging, you can also use the [direct access API](#direct-access-api).

 ## API